in2code-de/powermail-ddev-site/README.md

 # Powermail Development Environment

-This repo will contain an eviroment to develop EXT:powermail and related extensions
+This repo will contain an environment to develop EXT:powermail and related extensions.